Your body and mind will thank you for take an extra minute to reflect on what you’re grateful for when you sit down to at the Thanksgiving table.

 Have you heard of a gratitude journal?
 The idea is that you write down a few things you’re grateful for every night before going to bed.
 One study found that those who did this for a week said they had more restful nights.
 The researchers theorize that the practice helps calm your mind.

-4. Gratitude keeps your blood pressure in check.
+4. It can help keep your blood pressure in check.

 Next time you feel a cold coming on, take a few minutes to appreciate the good things in your life.
 A study showed that those who are more optimistic have stronger immune systems; and optimism and gratitude go hand in hand.